 From the late 90’s when I first came to the city, I began playing in groups that merged digital and acoustic instruments together and playing underground parties like SqueezeBox.
 In those days, we basically played along with giant Akai Samplers.
 Laptops were too unstable and weak to be used for live performance.
 Yet, at these underground parties, many of them part of NYC’s queercore parties like the Homocore party that took place at CBGB’s, I saw some of the most cutting-edge merging of live and electronic sounds of that time.

 In post-9/11 NYC, the scene shifted to Brooklyn and as the live keyboardist with Stellastarr* ,I was fortunate to be part of the amazing musical environment of Williamsburg in the 00’s.
-Bands like TV on the Radio, The Scissor Sisters, The Yeah Yeah Yeahs, LCD SoundSystem, The Brazilian Girls, Shy Child, The Bravery, The Juan MacLean, etc. etc created a new sound merging electronics and live instruments.
+Bands like TV on the Radio, The Scissor Sisters, The Yeah Yeah Yeahs, LCD SoundSystem, The Brazilian Girls, The Juan MacLean, etc. etc created a new sound merging electronics and live instruments.

 The drummer in Xavier’s band Ken White and I were fixated on the possibilities of Ableton Live and merging digital and acoustic instruments.
 In 2006, we founded Comandante Zero (CØ) as a bass/drum/electro-funk duo.
-Between 2006 and the present we have performed in the US, Europe and South America, both as our own entity and as a rhythm section for other groups.
-In doing so, we’ve developed various techniques for merging acoustic and electric instruments.
-Currently, we play as a trio, our third member being the digital visual artist Øh1ØM1ke.
+Between 2006 and 2016, we performed in the US, Europe and South America, both as our own entity and as a rhythm section for other groups.
+In doing so, we developed various techniques for merging acoustic and electric instruments.
+In 2008, we added a third member- the digital visual artist Øh1ØM1ke.

 I am presently faculty at the Clive Davis Institute of Recorded Music which is a part of NYU’s Tisch School of the Arts where I teach courses on electronic music production using Ableton Live, including its uses for live performance.
+In 2018 I was a visiting artist at Berklee College of Music.
 From 2010 – 2016 I was a senior instructor and Director of International Programs at the cutting-edge DJ/electronic music institute Dubspot here in New York City.
-I am also an Ableton Live 8 and 9 Certified Trainer.
+I am also an Ableton Live 8, 9 and 10 Certified Trainer.

 My current fascination, and a main topic of this blog, is the integration of acoustic and digital instruments in live performance.
 I believe that the laptop is the instrument of the 21st century, just as the electric guitar defined the sound of the late 20th century.
 I also believe that as the technology develops, the laptop will become as responsive to the subtleties of human touch, even with pre-recorded sounds, as a violin is now.
 Furthermore, I believe that musical performances will eventually be as much visual as sonic performances in many cases and the visual and musical will be increasingly tied together, so that as the performer creates music, they will “play” the visual element.
 Finally, I believe that we are moving towards a time when we shift away from the model of active performer/mostly passive audience.
 The audience will have an increasingly important role in the musical/visual spectacles of the future.